chanzuckerberg/idetik/README.md

 Currently, we maintain Idetik prerelease packages on npm: [@idetik/core-prerelease](https://www.npmjs.com/package/@idetik/core-prerelease?activeTab=readme) and [@idetik/react-prerelease](https://www.npmjs.com/package/@idetik/react-prerelease).

+### Pre-requirements

+First, you must have cloned this repository and must be able to build the core and react packages.

+Second, you must be a member of the [idetik developer team](https://www.npmjs.com/settings/idetik/teams/team/developers/users) on NPM.

+### Process

 Our release process is currently manual and we currently bump the major version every time to easily avoid unintentional downstream breakage.

 To release the core package run the following the commands